zio/zio/docs/datatypes/contextual/services/system.md

 title: "System"
 ---

 System service contains several useful functions related to system environments and properties.
 Both of **system environments** and **system properties** are key/value pairs.
-They used to pass user-defined information to our application.
+They are used to pass user-defined information to our application.

-Environment variables are global operating system level variables available to all applications running on the same machine while the properties are application-level variables provided to our application.
+Environment variables are global operating system level variables available to all applications running on the same machine, while properties are application-level variables provided to our application.

 ## System Environment
-The `env` function retrieve the value of an environment variable:
+The `env` function retrieves the value of an environment variable:

 ```scala mdoc:compile-only
 import zio._